Recent Blogs

 1. Physical Preparation

-Trekking at high altitudes can be very tiring, and one needs to prepare for the same.
-It is thus recommended that one should train on cardiovascular exercises such as hiking, running, or cycling.
-Never forget to train with a backpack, and if possible, train in higher altitudes.
+The trekking is very tiring, and its preparation for the same is required.
+Hence, a cardiovascular workout is recommended such as hiking, running, or cycling.
+Never forget to train with a backpack, and if possible, train on higher altitudes.

 2. Packing for Your Trek